-ASHSC-406-2034: Vocational Practice in Health & Social Care Environments 2
+ASVOC-406-2304: Vocational Practice in Health and Social Care Environments 2 (Phlebotomy)

-Unit level (MQF/EQF): 4 Credits: 6 Delivery Mode: Face to Face Total Learning Hours: 150
+Unit Level (MQF/EQF): 4 Credits: 6 Delivery Mode: Face-to-face Total Learning Hours: 150

-This unit has been designed to build on the existing knowledge and skills gained through 'Vocational Practice in a Health and Social Care Environments 1'.
-The learner will be supported whilst completing a practice placement either within a health or social care environment.
-The unit sets out to support the learner through the learning outcomes, competences and assessments to continue to develop relevant behaviours expected within a health or social care setting.
+This unit has been designed to build on the existing knowledge and skills gained through 'Vocational Practice in Health and Social Care Environments 1'.
+The learner will be supported whilst completing a practice placement within a phlebotomy setting.
+The unit sets out to support the learner through the learning outcomes, competencies and assessments to continue to develop relevant behaviours expected within a health or social care setting.
 The unit will provide information to enable the learner to promote a safe care environment and maintain infection prevention and control procedures.
 The unit also focuses on identifying key concepts of communication in health and social care settings.
 The learner will be supported to engage in continuous reflection and plan own personal and professional development.
 Learning from the unit will also be reinforced with a workbook, which will enable the learner to record their developing knowledge and skills.
 The workbook will contain varied assessments that require to be completed by the learner whilst attending the work placement.
 These can include practical assessments, written evidence of the learners' work, structured reflections, presentations and formal written feedback from staff within the learners' workplace.

-In order to successfully complete this unit, the learner is required to obtain a pass in the theoretical part of the unit AND complete the required placement hours in an approved health or social care setting.
-Additionally, 80% attendance is required to be eligible to attend the approved placement, since the learner is expected to be adequately prepared prior to attending a health or social care setting.
+In order to successfully complete this unit, the learner is required to obtain a pass in the theoretical and practical part of the unit and complete the required placement hours in an approved health or social care setting.
+Additionally, 80% actual attendance by the date of the first placement set by the institute is required to be eligible to attend the approved placement, since the learner is expected to be adequately prepared prior to attending a health or social care setting.

-- 1. Plan a work experience to support own personal and professional development. - 2.
-Maintain health and safety regulations and respond to accidents and emergencies in healthcare settings. - 3.
-Communicate with different stakeholders. - 4.
-Maintain infection prevention and control procedures.
+- 1. Plan work experience to support own personal and professional development. - 2.
+Recoginse and hone interpersonal and transferrable skills. - 3.
+Maintain health and safety regulations and respond to healthcare-related accidents and emergencies. - 4.
+Recognise the application of phlebotomy and any preventive measures for error prevention. - 5.
+Apply infection prevention and control procedures within healthcare environments.